StarbotDiscord/BuildScript/README.md

 This is a script for creating a runtime environment for Starbot.
 Probably not useful if you just want to tinker with the bot, this is more useful for production where quick deployments are useful.
-You can also use prebuilt copies of this environment if you are too lazy to setup all the Starbot dependancies.
+You can also use prebuilt copies of this environment if you are too lazy to setup all the Starbot dependencies.

 ## How do I run it?